joanabicacro/philcom2022/programme.md

 13.50 - 14.10.
 Manuel Bogalheiro, CICANT.
 “Communication beyond representation and the epistemology of the non-human turn”

-14.10 – 15.00.
+14.10 - 15.00.
 Debate

-3.      **Philosophy of Communication beyond the “parent disciplines”** — 15.15 – 16.45 CET
+III.      **Philosophy of Communication beyond the “parent disciplines”** — 15.15 – 16.45 CET

 Discussion openers:

-15.15 – 15.35.
+15.15 - 15.35.
 José Gomes Pinto, CICANT.
 “Rhetorics and Communication: is there any cross possibilities?”

-15.35 – 15.55.
+15.35 - 15.55.
 Johan Siebers, Middlesex University.
 “Philosophy of Communication.
 Rhetoric, Linguistics”

-15.55 – 16.45.
+15.55 - 16.45.
 Debate.

-16.45 — 17.00.
+16.45 - 17.00.
 Closing remarks and business matters